dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

 Add Support for MET Dictionary
 ------------------------------

-The handle_met_config_dict function can be used to easily set a MET config dictionary variable.
+The add_met_config_dict function can be used to easily set a MET config dictionary variable.
 The function takes 2 arguments:

 * dict_name: Name of the MET dictionary variable, i.e. distance_map.